GCdePaula/lua_optimizer/doc/doc.md

 After the second statement, we know that `x` and `y` have the lattice element `0`.
 When we get to the loop, we don't know from which edge the program reached that point.

-The abstract interpretation performs the meet between all variables of all incident states, and continues with the updated state.
+The abstract interpretation performs the _meet_ between all variables of all incident states, and continues with the updated state.

 Let's start with `x`.
-On the first iteration, we perform the meet between the element of `x` coming from the preceding assignment (`0`) and the element of `x` coming from the back edge (Top, as the analysis hasn't reached that point yet).
-Meet between Top and `0` is `0`, so we continue our analysis with `x` being `0`.
+On the first iteration, we perform the _meet_ between the element of `x` coming from the preceding assignment (`0`) and the element of `x` coming from the back edge (Top, as the analysis hasn't reached that point yet). _meet_ between Top and `0` is `0`, so we continue our analysis with `x` being `0`.
 We may find out that is not true later in the analysis.

 After that first statement, `x` has the lattice element `1` because we assign the value `1` to `x`.
 When we reach the bottom, as the condition evaluates to false, we need to follow the edge that goes back to the loop's top and repeat the loop's body.
-Back at the top, we perform the meet operator again.
+Back at the top, we perform the _meet_ operator again.
 Now the lattice element of `x` can be `0` (if it came from outside the loop) or `1` (if it came from the back edge).

-The meet operator between the elements `0` and `1` is Bottom.
+The _meet_ operator between the elements `0` and `1` is Bottom.
 As such, we conclude `x` is not constant at the loop's top.
 However, after the first assignment, `x` goes back to having a single possible value.
 So, after the assignment, `x` is constant.

 Now, let's analyse `y`.
-On the first iteration, we perform the meet between the element of `y` coming from the preceding assignment (`0`) and the element of `y` coming from the back edge (Top, as the analysis hasn't reached that point yet).
-Meet between Top and `0` is `0`, so we continue our analysis with `y` being `0`.
+On the first iteration, we perform the _meet_ between the element of `y` coming from the preceding assignment (`0`) and the element of `y` coming from the back edge (Top, as the analysis hasn't reached that point yet). _meet_ between Top and `0` is `0`, so we continue our analysis with `y` being `0`.
 We may find out that is not true later in the analysis.

 After second statement, `y` has the lattice element `1`, because the expression `y + 1` evaluates to `1`, as discussed in the previous section.
 When we reach the bottom, as the condition evaluates to false, we need to follow the edge that goes back to the loop's top and repeat the loop's body.
- Back at the top, we perform the meet operator again.
+ Back at the top, we perform the _meet_ operator again.
 Now the lattice element of `y` can be `0` (if it came from outside the loop) or `1` (if it came from the back edge).

-The meet operator between the elements `0` and `1` is Bottom.
+The _meet_ operator between the elements `0` and `1` is Bottom.
 As such, we conclude `y` is not constant.
 At the second assignment statement, the expression `y + 1` evaluates to Bottom, because (at that point) `y` equals Bottom.
 So we assign Bottom to `y`, concluding that after that statement `y` is also Bottom, and as such is not constant.